peterkaczorowski/kicad-mac-builder/README.md

 make install
 ```

+## CLion
 If you're using CLion, open CLion, and open the KiCad source directory.
 Go into Preferences > Build, Execution, Deployment > CMake, and put the copied CMake arguments (the series of -DVARIABLENAME=value -DOTHERVARIABLENAME=othervalue..) into CMake Options.

 CLion will likely need to reindex the project.
-When that is complete, you should have a series of outputs in the top right corner, by the green arrow play button ("Run").
-Choose `kicad | Debug` and press "Run".
-This should start a build, and TODO: finish
-``
+Build kicad with Build > Build 'kicad' and then install it with Build > Install.

 Now, you can open Finder to the location specified in `CMAKE_INSTALL_PREFIX` in the CMake arguments, and you should see KiCad.app and the rest of the suite.

 Built like this, KiCad should work but may not be relocatable or distributable.
 There are additional steps required to be able to move the bundle or use it on a different machine.

+To debug, use Run > Attach to Process.

 (Developers, we'd love to hear how this went for you!)